 Also based in Sotogrande are Renson Management, a bespoke project-management firm with six decades’ international experience.
 They recently completed an €11 million villa, with a bespoke, glass-wall, infinity pool.
 Chris Warren, one of the partners, explains, “We are team leaders, serving as the client’s representative and holding their hand every step of the way, to make sure they get what they want.”

 Renson put out tenders to up to six contractors, check proposals item by item, verify the schedule of works, and – as preparation is 90% of success – ensure everything goes according to their extremely detailed plan.
-They coordinate and supervise every aspect of the programme, budget, and materials, to deliver on time, to cost, and to the standards their demanding clients require.
+They coordinate and supervise every aspect of the programme from grinding concrete to the project budget and materials, to deliver on time, to cost, and to the standards their demanding clients require.